-Whereas Swiss company Polyphor SA raised a very high volume of €130m, the other three Europe-based IPOs rested more at the lower end - Polish OncoArendi Therapeutics S.A. (€13.7m), Danish ViroGates A/S (€10m), and Swedish Calliditas Therapeutics AB (€8.8m).
+Whereas Swiss company Polyphor SA raised a very high volume of €130m and also Swedish Calliditas Therapeutics AB could raised €72m, the other Europebased IPOs rested more at the lower end - Polish OncoArendi Therapeutics S.A. (€13.7m), Danish ViroGates A/S (€10m),.
 The Nasdaq IPO of UK-based Autolus Therapeutics reached a total of €129.5m.
 In addition to the IPOs, two new listings that did not raise additional money took place on the Nasdaq Nordic Stock Exchange in Stockholm (Fluicell AB and Gabather AB).
 With this activity, the list of the most attractive stock market locations changed slightly.
 Paris (47) is still at the top, although it has had no biotech IPOs so far in 2018.
 Currently, Stockholm (44) and London (44) share second place; the stock exchange in Sweden is now home to three more listed biotech companies.
 The shares of 39 European companies are currently traded on US Nasdaq.
 In addition to the IPO, two secondary listings (MorphoSys AG and Biofrontera AG) took place.